- Financial Aid

 A-B Tech Community College is going through the process to receive reaffirmation of its accreditation.
 The following Q and A explains the process and organizations involved in the accreditation.

-- What is SACS?
-SACS is the acronym for the Southern Association of Colleges and Schools.
-SACS is one of six regional accrediting associations for education in the United States and the accrediting body for 11 Southern states (Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas and Virginia) and Latin America.
-You may visit the SACS home page at www.sacs.org for more information.
+- What is SACSCOC?
+SACSCOC is the acronym for the Southern Association of Colleges and Schools.
+SACSCOC is one of six regional accrediting associations for education in the United States and the accrediting body for 11 Southern states (Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas and Virginia) and Latin America.
+You may visit the SACSCOC home page at www.sacs.org for more information.

-- What does SACS do?
-SACS accredits educational institutions at all levels from early childhood centers through doctoral degree granting universities.
+- What does SACSCOC do?
+SACSCOC accredits educational institutions at all levels from early childhood centers through doctoral degree granting universities.